Bipartite medial cuneiform

-A lateral radiograph (30 degree angled) may give an "E" sign with the two bones most often dorsal and plantar viewed end on.
+A lateral foot radiograph (30° angled) may give an "E" sign with the two bones most often dorsal and plantar viewed end on.

-May also give an E sign when viewed on sagittal images.
-MRI also allows direct visualisation of anatomy as well as appreciation of any signal abnormality along the synchondrosis.
+May also give an "E" sign when viewed on sagittal images.
+MRI also allows direct visualization of anatomy as well as an appreciation of any signal abnormality along the synchondrosis.

 Treatment and prognosis